 This is outrageous.
 The harm inflicted on these patients was not caused by their disease, it was caused by their treatment!
 We’ve known for years that carotid artery intervention outcomes are worse in this age group.
 So why perform them on older patients?
 Because they’re ripe for the picking.
 Carotid artery stenosis dramatically increases with age, so the bulk of these procedures are done in older patients.

 Even more shocking, these two procedures weren’t compared to conservative treatment—it wasn’t even a consideration.
-You can’t possibly determine whether these interventions are really effective ways to treat carotid artery stenosis and/or prevent a stroke unless you know the stroke/death rates of patients who don’t undergo any type of invasive procedure.
+You can’t possibly determine whether carotid endarterectomy or angioplasty are really effective ways to treat carotid artery stenosis and/or prevent a stroke unless you know the stroke/death rates of patients who don’t undergo any type of invasive procedure.

-If you or a loved one is recommended to have a carotid endarterectomy or the angioplasty procedure, I suggest you do these three things:
+If you or a loved one is recommended to have a carotid endarterectomy or angioplasty, I suggest you do the following:

 - First, if you’re 70 or older, say no to the angioplasty procedure.

-- Finally, before succumbing to any procedure, get a second opinion.
+- Third, before succumbing to any procedure, get a second opinion.

-It’s also important to adopt safe, natural, and proven ways to prevent a stroke, which include eating a low-fat, high-fiber diet, getting regular exercise, and taking a good daily multivitamin with high doses of antioxidants and B-complex vitamins, 2,000–5,000 IU of vitamin D3 per day, 6,000 mg of fish oil per day, and 100 mg of nattokinase twice a day.
+It’s also important to adopt safe, natural, and proven ways to prevent a stroke, which include eating a healthy diet, engaging in regular exercise, and taking a good daily multivitamin with high doses of antioxidants and B-complex vitamins, 2,000–5,000 IU of vitamin D3 per day, 6,000 mg of fish oil per day, and 100 mg of nattokinase twice a day.

 Now it’s your turn: Have you or someone you know had a doctor recommend a carotid endarterectomy or the angioplasty procedure to prevent a stroke?